tylerlwsmith/deadhandmedia.com/README.md

 ## State of the site

 Most of the pages on this site are hidden when it is deployed.
 I originally built this site for my freelance business, but I stopped accepting new clients in late 2019, and the portfolio is tragically out of date.
-I've hidden all pages except the homepage by using a combination of the `draft` front matter property and conditional checks on the `.Site.IsServer` property in the templates.
+I've hidden many by using a combination of the `draft` front matter property and conditional checks on the `.Site.IsServer` property in the templates.

 ## Why the stupid name... what even _is_ a dead hand?